hackmamba-io/Technical-Writing-Course-with-Curriculum/CONTRIBUTING.md

 ## Reporting Issues

-- Use [Issues](https://github.com/project-name/repo-name/issues) to report bugs or request features.
+- Use [Issues](https://github.com/hackmamba-io/Technical-Writing-Course-with-Curriculum/issues) to report bugs or request features.
 - Provide a detailed description and steps to reproduce (if applicable).

 ---

-You can adjust the guidelines based on your specific project’s needs.